-- ACC 221 Introduction to Financial Accounting
+ACC 221 - Introduction to Financial Accounting

-- ACC 222 Introduction to Managerial Accounting
+ACC 222 - Introduction to Managerial Accounting

-- ACC 322 Intermediate Accounting I
+ACC 322 - Intermediate Accounting I

-- ACC 323 Intermediate Accounting II
+ACC 323 - Intermediate Accounting II

-- ACC 324 Managerial Cost Accounting
+ACC 324 - Managerial Cost Accounting

-- One of the following:
+One of the following:

-- ECO 112 Principles of Macroeconomics
+ECO 112 - Principles of Macroeconomics

-- ECO 113 Principles of Microeconomics
+ECO 113 - Principles of Microeconomics

-- FIN 331 Financial Management
+FIN 331 - Financial Management

-- MIS 260 Problem Solving for Business
+MIS 260 - Problem Solving for Business

-- MIS 379 Quantitative Methods for Business and Economics
+MIS 379 - Quantitative Methods for Business and Economics

-For a complete list of courses and descriptions, see the Course Description Search.

 Finance

 The Finance major prepares students for professional careers in corporate finance and the financial services industry.
 Augsburg Finance majors learn requisite skills through courses focused on financial theory and practice, investment and portfolio theory, intermediate accounting theory, money and banking, and international finance.
 In addition, Finance majors take courses in other business areas necessary so that they have a broad understanding of how finance serves the needs of business managers and others who rely on financial information.
 Besides careers in the finance/accounting area in all businesses large and small, this major leads to careers in banking, asset management, insurance, and investment banking.
 Students will gain the knowledge and skills to work as financial analysts and financial managers in business, government, and nonprofit organizations, and to work in other positions requiring engagement with financial information.

 Students are encouraged to complete an internship prior to graduation.
 Proficiency in the use of spreadsheets such as Excel is expected.
 Coursework provides a foundation for graduate school and professional career examinations such as the Chartered Financial Analyst (CFA), conducted by the CFA Institute, and the Certified Financial Planner (CFP).

 Degree and Major Requirements

 Finance Major

 Business Core Requirements

-• Must take MIS 379 rather than MIS 264
+Must take MIS 379 rather than MIS 264

 Required Finance Courses

 Five courses including:

+ACC 322 - Intermediate Accounting I

+ECO 315 - Money and Banking

+FIN 433 - Financial Theory: Policy and Practice

+FIN 438 - Investment Theory

+FIN 460 - International Finance

+Graduation Skills

-ACC 322 - Intermediate Accounting I ECO 315 - Money and Banking FIN 433 - Financial Theory: Policy and Practice FIN 438 - Investment Theory FIN 460 - International Finance Graduation Skills Graduation skills in Critical Thinking (CT), Quantitative Reasoning (QR), Speaking (S), and Writing (W) are embedded throughout the offered courses and are met by completing the major.
+Graduation skills in Critical Thinking (CT), Quantitative Reasoning (QR), Speaking (S), and Writing (W) are embedded throughout the offered courses and are met by completing the major.
 Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.

 Note: All business majors are encouraged to take KEY 490 - Vocation and the Meaning of Success to fulfill the Augsburg Core Curriculum Senior Keystone requirement.

+International Business

-For a complete list of courses and descriptions, see the Course Description Search.
-International Business The objective of the international business major is to prepare students for the increasingly competitive and interdependent international business world with which they must cope.
+The objective of the international business major is to prepare students for the increasingly competitive and interdependent international business world with which they must cope.
 It is absolutely necessary for American graduates to be fully informed about how to compete and do successful business outside the US as well as in the US market where much of their competition is from foreign firms.

 Students will learn about business transactions between and within countries, exchange rates, the laws and logistics of international trade, and investments made in foreign markets.
 Knowledge of other cultures is crucial to being a successful international business person.
 Besides your studies in business, finance, banking, and the like, you will also learn about different cultures and societies.
 A major in international business will lead you to exciting careers in a global context.

-Degree and Major Requirements International Business Major Business Core Requirements Required International Business Courses:
+Degree and Major Requirements

+International Business Major

+Business Core Requirements

+Required International Business Courses:

 Four courses including:

-BUS 465 - International Management MKT 466 - International Marketing ECO 360 - International Economics or ECO 370 - International Economic Development or FIN 460 - International Finance FRE 211 - Intermediate French I or GER 211 - Intermediate German I or NOR 211 - Intermediate Norwegian I or SPA 211 - Intermediate Spanish I or other language in transfer Further explanation of the above:
+BUS 465 - International Management

+MKT 466 - International Marketing

+ECO 360 - International Economics

+or ECO 370 - International Economic Development

+or FIN 460 - International Finance

+FRE 211 - Intermediate French I

+or GER 211 - Intermediate German I

+or NOR 211 - Intermediate Norwegian I

+or SPA 211 - Intermediate Spanish I

+or other language in transfer

+Further explanation of the above: